edx/frontend-base/docs/API.md

 # API Reference

-## Initialization Lifecycle Phases

-The following lifecycle phases exist.
-Their corresponding event constants are in parentheses.
-The source code is in `src/handlers`.

-Each lifecycle handler can be provided as an `async` function, or as a Promise, allowing asynchronous execution as necessary.
-Note that the application will _wait_ for a phase to be complete before moving on to the next phase.

-The corresponding event types are published immediately _after_ the lifecycle phase has completed.
-Note that the events are published asynchronously using the [pubsub-js](https://github.com/mroderick/PubSubJS) "publish" method.

-### beforeInit (`APP_BEFORE_INIT`)

-The `beforeInit` phase has no default behavior.
-It can be used to perform actions prior to any of the other phases, but after `App.initialize` has validated its environment configuration.
-If you want to perform actions prior to validation of the environment configuration, then write your code before calling `App.initialize` itself.

-### configuration (`APP_CONFIGURED`)

-The `configuration` phase has no default behavior.

-The `configuration` phase can be used to provide dynamic, runtime configuration prior to the initialization of any other services the application may need.

-### logging (`APP_LOGGING_CONFIGURED`)

-The `logging` phase initializes the NewRelicLoggingService from @edx/frontend-logging by default.

-### authentication (`APP_AUTHENTICATED`)

-The `authentication` phase creates an authenticated apiClient and makes it available at `App.apiClient` on the `App` singleton.
-It also runs `ensureAuthenticatedUser` from @edx/frontend-auth and will redirect to the login experience if the user does not have a valid authentication cookie.
-Finally, it will make authenticated user information available at `App.authenticatedUser` and `App.decodedAccessToken` for later use by the application.

-### i18n (`APP_I18N_CONFIGURED`)

-The `i18n` phase initializes @edx/frontend-i18n with the `messages` object provided to `App.initialize`.

-### analytics (`APP_ANALYTICS_CONFIGURED`)

-The `analytics` phase initializes Segment and configures @edx/frontend-analytics.

-### beforeReady (`APP_BEFORE_READY`)

-The `beforeReady` phase has no default behavior.

-### ready (`APP_READY`)

-The `ready` phase has no default behavior.
-This is the phase where an application's interface would generally be shown to the user.

-### error (`APP_ERROR`)

-The `error` phase logs (to loggingService) whatever error occurred to put the app in an error state.
-This is the phase where an application would generally show an error message for an unexpected error to the user.

-Note that the error which caused the application to transition to the `error` phase is available at `App.error`.
-It is also passed as data to any subscribers to the `APP_ERROR` event.

 ## `App`

 The `App` class is a singleton with static methods.
 This is so that it can be used throughout a consuming application merely by importing it: